eliasmohammadi/lets_do/README.md

 # Project Documentations

 ### Development
-This project use jest as testing framework. see https://jestjs.io for details.
+In this project use jest as testing framework. see https://jestjs.io for details.

+In this project use Prisma as ORM.see https://www.prisma.io for details.
 ### Getting started
+ to install prisma client use : ```npx prisma generate```
 ### Testing